AeroPress Vs French Press | Which’s Better?

 • The brewing process is longer compared to Aeropess and cleaning is also a little trickier.

-Let’s discuss the differences between French Press and Aeropress in detail.
+Let’s discuss the differences between French Press and Aeropress in detail to help you decided what’s a better option for your needs.

 Considering the taste profile, both brewing devices can make exceptional coffee.
 Yet, they’ve some significant differences.
 Mainly, because of the brewing time and filter.

-On the other hand, Aeropress coffee has a smoother taste.
-It uses a microfilter, which removes much of the grit, resulting in a coffee that is smooth and lacking the sediment sometimes found in French Press.
-In taste, Aeropress is much similar to dense and concentrated Espresso shots.
+Aeropress makes a concentrated and clean coffee drink.
+It uses a microfilter, which removes much of the grit, resulting in a coffee that is clean and doesn’t have the sediments found in French Press.

-In short, if you prefer a regular serving of coffee with a rich mouthfeel go with the French Press and if you like espresso-styled rich, and dense coffee shots go with the Aeropress.
+In short, if you prefer a regular serving of coffee with a rich mouthfeel go with the French Press and if you like concentrated and clean coffee go with the Aeropress.
 In taste, I must say I like French Press more!

 2) The Grind size

-For a French press, an ideal grind size should be anywhere between Medium Coarse to Coarse.
+The ideal French Press grind size is anywhere between Medium Coarse to Coarse.
 That’s simply because French Press only uses metal strainers to filter coffee.
 If you use fine grounds you will end up with a cup of coffee full of fine coffee sediments.

 Coffee grind size for Aeropress and French Press

-Use Burr Grinder for consistent grind- Ground coffee becomes stale within minutes.
-So, buy whole-bean coffee and grind your beans right before use.
+I always recommend buying whole-bean coffee and grinding your beans right before brewing.
 It can be a game-changer for a fresh coffee drink!

 3) Ease of use

-French Press and Aeropress are both completely manual coffee makers that let you control the entire brewing process.
+French Press and Aeropress are both completely manual coffee makers that let you control the entire brewing process and requires some experience to brew properly.

 That’s both a good and bad thing at the same time!